-- Fresh apples bring a delightful crunch and a natural sweetness, and a good dose of dietary fiber to aid digestion and vitamin C for immune support.
-We like using pink ladies for their sweeter profiles; if you want something tarter, go for green granny smith.
+- Fresh apples bring a delightful crunch, a natural sweetness, and a good dose of dietary fiber to aid digestion and vitamin C for immune support.
+We like using pink ladies for their sweeter profiles; if you want something tarter, go for green Granny Smith.

-- Dried cranberries add a tantalizing tartness, packed with antioxidants that protect your body from harmful free radicals and fiber for a healthy gut.
+- Dried cranberries add a tantalizing tartness and are packed with antioxidants and fiber that protect your body from harmful free radicals for a healthy gut.

 - Spring greens add vibrancy to our dish and are rich in calcium and vitamins A, C, and K, supporting bone health and providing anti-inflammatory benefits.

 - Carrot injects a pop of color and a sweet, earthy flavor, all while delivering a hefty supply of vitamin A for eye health and antioxidants that may lower the risk of chronic diseases.

 - Raspberry vinaigrette completes our salad, offering a tangy twist while being rich in vitamin C and antioxidants, enhancing the dish's flavor and nutrition quotient.

 - Baby Spinach: You could opt for arugula or kale as an alternative, both providing a slightly stronger, peppery flavor.
 However, they both maintain the leafy green benefits.